Memorial Day Washington

 Cox's official gubernatorial X account posted a photo from the restricted area, and the post is still online.

 This is not the first time Trump has been accused of politicizing the military for his personal gain.
-He’s allegedly called dead soldiers “suckers and losers,” insulted the late John McCain for being a prisoner of war and recently stoked controversy for saying civilian Medal of Freedom recipients are much better than those who received the Medal of Honor — the highest military award in the country, often given posthumously.
+He has allegedly called dead soldiers "suckers" and "losers," insulted the late Sen. John McCain for being a prisoner of war and recently stoked controversy for saying civilian Presidential Medal of Freedom recipients are much better than those who received the Medal of Honor — the highest military award in the country, often given posthumously.

 300x250 Ad